[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Source: Use code interpreter to analyze structured data (preview) | Microsoft Learn

-All three routes (A, B, C) in this article use the same Excel.
+We use the same Excel for all three routes (A, B, C) in this article.

-To calculate year-over-year (YoY), we need data from the same period last year.
+To calculate year-over-year (YoY), we need data from the same period in the prior year.

-We prepare an Excel with monthly KPIs for 3 companies × (October–December for both 2024 and 2025) in a single RawMonthly sheet.
+We prepare an Excel with monthly KPIs for three companies × (October–December of 2024 and 2025) in a single RawMonthly sheet.

-Since we're leaving aggregation to the code interpreter, this file contains only raw data—no aggregation formulas or summary sheets.
+Since the code interpreter handles aggregation, this file contains only raw data—no aggregation formulas or summary sheets.

 Verification Excel generation script (click to expand)